olebole/irafdoc/doc/kpnoslit.splot.rst

   <dd>The magnitude of the observed star in the band given by the
   <i>magband</i> parameter.
 If the magnitude is not in the same band as
-  the blackbody calibration file then the magnitude may be converted to the calibration band provided the <tt>"params.dat"</tt> file containing relative magnitudes between the two bands is in the calibration directory
+  the blackbody calibration file then the magnitude may be converted to the calibration band provided the <span style="font-family: monospace;">"params.dat"</span> file containing relative magnitudes between the two bands is in the calibration directory
   </dd>
   </dl>